-> The topic of AR has been picked up in many global tech and industry events.
-The 2021 Consumer Electronics Show (CES), one of the most influential annual tech events on the global scale, has served as a platform for a number of exciting AR announcements, from Vizux, Lenovo, Blickfeld and many more.
-The VR/AR association (VRARA) June 2021 Global Summit, had an extensive pool of AR topics, covering latest industry trends, connecting professionals in the immersive technology field from all around the world to share vision and ideas.
+The topic of AR has been picked up in many global tech and industry events.
+The Consumer Electronics Show (CES), one of the most influential annual tech events worldwide, has served as a platform for several exciting AR announcements from from Vizux, Lenovo, Blickfeld, and many more.
+The VR/AR Association (VRARA) Global Summit had an extensive pool of AR topics, covering the latest industry trends and connecting professionals in the immersive technology field worldwide to share visions and ideas.

-Having said all that, let’s now look at the AR devices of 2021 and their potential to become the gamechangers of both tomorrow and the future.
+Having said all that, let's now look at some AR devices and their potential impact on the industry's future.

-During the CES 2021, Vuzix announced the launch of their Next Gen Smart Glasses which are reported to arrive already this summer.
-The glasses came as a true breakthrough during the CES 2021 taking 3 Innovation Awards.
-This latest pair of microLED smart glasses have quite a contrast to the traditional Vuzix models.
+The Next Gen Smart Glasses came as a true breakthrough during CES 2021, as this pair of microLED smart glasses had quite a contrast to the traditional Vuzix models.
 Their ordinary eyewear design makes the pair suitable and easily wearable in public.
-The glasses are promised to be compatible with Wifi and optional LTE, and to feature immersive stereo speakers, noise cancelling microphones, and a selection of both mono and multi-colour uLED displays.
+The glasses were promised to be compatible with Wifi and optional LTE and to feature immersive stereo speakers, noise-canceling microphones, and a selection of mono and multi-color uLED displays.
 The gesture-based touch controls should be supported for both Android and iOS.
-According to the latest Vuzix press releases the Next Gen Smart are rapidly gaining popularity in the healthcare industry.

 Lenovo ThinkReality A3